 NBIA may engage one or more of foreign affiliates that are not registered under the Investment Advisers Act of 1940, as amended ("participating affiliates") in accordance with applicable SEC no-action letters.
 As participating affiliates, whether or not registered with the SEC, the affiliates may provide designated investment personnel to associate with NBIA as "associated persons" of NBIA and perform specific advisory services for NBIA, including services for the Funds, which may involve, among other services, portfolio management and/or placing orders for securities and other instruments.
 The designated employees of a participating affiliate act for NBIA and are subject to certain NBIA policies and procedures as well as supervision and periodic monitoring by NBIA.
+Neuberger Berman East Asia Limited ("NBEAL"), located at Shin Marunouchi Building 11F, 1-5-1 Marunouchi, Chiyoda-ku, Tokyo; Japan, is considered a participating affiliate of NBIA pursuant to applicable regulatory guidance for Neuberger Berman Japan Equity ETF.
+NBEAL is responsible for choosing Neuberger Berman Japan Equity ETF's investments and handling its day-to-day investment business.
+As investment manager, NBIA is responsible for overseeing the activities of NBEAL.
+For Neuberger Berman China Equity ETF, Neuberger Berman Asia Limited, located at 20th Floor, Jardine House, 1 Connaught Place, Central, Hong Kong, is considered a participating affiliate of NBIA pursuant to applicable regulatory guidance and is responsible for choosing Neuberger Berman China Equity ETF's investments and handling its day-to-day investment business.
+As investment manager, NBIA is responsible for overseeing the activities of Neuberger Berman Asia Limited.
 The Funds will pay no additional fees and expenses as a result of any such arrangements.